chipsalliance/caliptra-sw/rom/dev/README.md

 - Firmware Image Bundle is successfully loaded and verified from the Mailbox
 - ROM has following information from Firmware Image Bundle
 - FMC_DIGEST - Digest of the FMC
-- FMC_SVN - SVN for FMC
+- FW_SVN - SVN for the firmware
 - MANUFACTURER_PK - Manufacturer Public Key(s) used to verify the firmware image bundle
 - MANUFACTURER_PK_INDEX - Index of the MANUFACTURER_PK in the firmware image bundle